argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_HPS_basic_classification_with_tabular_data/README.md

 ssh -tt -L 8888:localhost:8888 -L 8265:localhost:8265 regele@theta.alcf.anl.gov "ssh -L 8888:localhost:8888 -L 8265:localhost:8265 thetagpu05"
 ```

-4. Leave the interactive session open and in a new terminal window of your laptop execute the SSH command to link local port to the ThetaGPU compute node.
+4. Leave the interactive session running and open a new terminal window on your local machine.
+5. In the new terminal window, execute the SSH command to link the local port to the ThetaGPU compute node.

-5. Open the Jupyter URL in a local browser.
+6. Open the Jupyter URL (`http:localhost:8888/?token=....`) in a local browser.